dotnet/docs-maui/docs/user-interface/handlers/create.md

             _player = new AVPlayer();
             _playerViewController.Player = _player;

-            // Use the View from the controller as the native control _playerViewController.View.Frame = this.Bounds;
+            // Use the View from the controller as the native view _playerViewController.View.Frame = this.Bounds;
             AddSubview(_playerViewController.View);
         }